David Hornsby

-David Alan Hornsby (born December 1, 1975) is an American actor and screenwriter.
-He is best known for a recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and produces.
+David Alan Hornsby (born December 1, 1975) is an American actor.
+He is best known for his recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and produces.
 Hornsby had a regular role on the NBC comedy-crime series Good Girls (2018–2020).
 He was also the voice of the titular character Fanboy in the Nickelodeon animated TV series Fanboy & Chum Chum.

+Hornsby earned a Tony nomination for co-writing the musical adaptation of The Lost Boys, which opened on Broadway in April 2026.

 Early life

 Hornsby was born in Newport News, Virginia, on December 1, 1975.
 He grew up in Houston, Texas, and majored in acting at Carnegie Mellon University.
 He is a cousin of musician Bruce Hornsby.

 Career

 Hornsby plays defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, also serving as an executive producer and writer on the show.
 He appeared as Steve "The Hutch" Hutchinson on The Joe Schmo Show, and as Patrick on Six Feet Under.
 His first animated role was Fanboy in Fanboy & Chum Chum.
 He also starred in the independent film Pretty Bird.

 Hornsby appeared in Pearl Harbor, Minority Report, and Flags of Our Fathers (in which he played USMC photographer Louis R. Lowery).
 He created and performed in the podcast Yoda and Me along with Loren Tarquinio.
 He adapted and created the CBS sitcom How to Be a Gentleman, serving as its lead actor, writer, and producer; CBS canceled the series in its first season.
 Hornsby co-wrote, designed characters, and lent his voice to FX's cartoon Unsupervised, which lasted for one season.
 Most recently, he created the NBC pilot for Mission Control, produced by Gary Sanchez Productions for NBC a workplace sitcom set at NASA's Johnson Space Center c.
 1965.

-Hornsby portrays executive producer David Brittlesbee in Mythic Quest, a comedy web television series starring Rob McElhenney for Apple TV+.
-Hornsby also served as a writer and executive producer for the show which premiered on February 7, 2020.
+Hornsby portrayed executive producer David Brittlesbee in Mythic Quest, a comedy web television series starring Rob McElhenney for Apple TV+.
+Hornsby also served as a writer and executive producer for the show which ran for four seasons, premiering on February 7, 2020 and concluding on March 26, 2025.